-Lisa Holl Chang is a Restructuring, Bankruptcy and Insolvency associate in Mayer Brown’s Chicago office.
-She represents institutional lenders, bank groups, administrative agents, hedge funds, indenture trustees and other creditors in out-of-court workouts, corporate restructurings, bankruptcy proceedings, and other distress situations.
+Lisa Holl Chang is an associate in the Restructuring group of Mayer Brown’s Chicago office.
+She represents lenders, agents, bank groups, trustees, debtors and other parties in out-of-court workouts, enforcement actions, corporate restructurings, bankruptcy proceedings and other distress situations.
+Lisa has extensive experience in multi-jurisdictional transactions and proceedings, including those involving Chapter 15 relief.
 Lisa represents clients at all stages of the transaction, including advising clients on intercreditor issues with respect to complex debt financing transactions, including those involving second and split lien loans, mezzanine financing, unitranche and other types of private credit financings.

 Lisa was recognized by the Chicago Alliance Against Sexual Exploitation as “Pro Bono Superstar of the Year” in 2018 for her representations of survivors of sex trafficking in vacating prostitution convictions under the Illinois law.

 Prior to law school, Lisa worked as an editor in Taipei, Taiwan.

 - Represented the original agent and successor agent in connection with the workout, restructuring, and financing of Waypoint Leasing Holdings, Ltd. This restructuring was recognized as the “Restructuring of the Year” ($1B to $10B) by The M&A Advisor in its 14th Annual Turnaround Awards.

 - Represented the indenture trustee, collateral agent and offshore accounts bank in the restructuring of Odebrecht Oil & Gas, a matter which received the “Restructuring Deal of the Year” for 2018 from the International Financial Law Review’s (IFLR) Americas Awards.
 The restructuring involved working with multiple constituencies to successfully restructure more than $2.5 billion of secured notes through proceedings in Brazil and the United States.